-In Germany, there are a number of payment method that can be used for business bills, including SEPA credit transfers, SEPA direct debits, debit cards, credit cards, checks, and other electronic payment systems.
+So what's the essence?
+Business owners that we work together with usually juggle a number of payment method that can be used to pay the business' bills, such as SEPA credit transfers (the most common payment rail), SEPA direct debits, debit cards, credit cards, checks, and other electronic payment systems.

 Common Types of Business Payments Methods